A great fall/winter weather meal is Pasta Puttanesca.

 - 1 tablespoon tomato paste

-- One 35-oz can whole peeled Italian tomatoes with their juices, crushed by hand
+- One 35-oz can whole peeled Italian tomatoes with their juices, crushed

 - Pinch of sugar